diptangsu/awesome-starter-templates/README.md

 # awesome-starter-templates
-A curated list of starter templates for popular web frameworks
+A curated list of starter templates for popular web frameworks.

+The idea of this repository is to allow newcommers to a particular web framework to have a look at what a sample project in that framework might look like, what the best practices are, and how code should be structured in that framework for it's corresponding language.

-# Folder structure of the repository
+## Folder structure of the repository
 ```
 .
 ├── <Language-1>